kibook/pmms/README.md

 - Synchronized between players.

-- Multiple objects can play different things at the same time.
+- Multiple entities can play different things at the same time.

-- Dynamic sound attenuation based on whether the player and object are in the same interior room.
+- Dynamic sound attenuation based on whether the player and entity are in the same interior room.

 - Optional immersive filter can be applied to any audio.

-- Play video on a TV screen with DUI (FiveM), or on a screen displayed above the object (RedM).
+- Play video on a TV screen with DUI (FiveM), or on a screen displayed above the entity (RedM).

-- Permissions system and ability to lock objects so only certain players can control them.
+- Permissions system and ability to lock entities so only certain players can control them.

-- Configure default objects which are spawned and play music/video automatically.
+- Configure default entities which are spawned and play music/video automatically.

 - Audio visualizations via [Wave.js](https://foobar404.github.io/Wave.js/#/).